 Cinnamon to control diabetes?

 There are claims that cinnamon can help to reduce blood sugar levels.
-While one study suggested that cinnamon improved glucose levels in people with type 2 diabetes (Alam Khan, 2003), there were subsequent studies made in the similar area and this study showed that cinnamon had no significant effect on the A1C, FBG or lipid parameters.
+While one study suggested that cinnamon improved glucose levels in people with type 2 diabetes (Alam Khan, 2003), there were subsequent studies made in a similar area and this study showed that cinnamon had no significant effect on the A1C, FBG, or lipid parameters.
 (William L. Baker, 2008)